overte-org/overte-domain-server-docker/README.md

 ```sh
 docker run -d --name overte-server -p 40100-40102:40100-40102 -p 40100-40102:40100-40102/udp -p 48000-48006:48000-48006/udp -v $(pwd)/logs:/var/log -v $(pwd)/data:/root/.local/share/Overte --restart unless-stopped domain-server
 ```

-# Prebuilt Image

-If you would prefer, a prebuilt image for amd64 environments can be used by replacing `domain-server` with `ghcr.io/overte-org/overte-domain-server-docker/domain-server:latest` in either the `docker run` command or the `docker-compose.yml` file.

 # Pushing a release